Get in the know on Internode.

 Internode is a little behind the times when it comes to customer support channels.
 There's the usual suspect: phone support, email feedback, and even an active Twitter account that answers customer queries in a reliable timeframe.
 However, there are a few advanced features offered by most providers that Internode doesn't have.
 Convenient customer support features, like live chat, or a usage monitoring/account management app.
 And while this is more a matter of opinion, the Internode website is in desperate need of a facelift.

 With that said, Internode seems to make the most with the few customer service channels it does have.
-Internode has an above-average reputation with its customers on user review websites like Product Review.
-That’s no easy task, and most providers struggle to rate higher than 2 out of 5 stars.
+Internode has an above-average reputation with its customers on user review websites like Product Review, where it has an impressive 4.1-star rating.
+That's no easy task, and many providers struggle to rate higher than 2 out of 5 stars.